Neurobiology of Stress Management

 This is a professional certification for the people who want to work in the area of stress management.
 It is a part of the larger specialization – “Stress Management Certification”.

-What you will Learn?
+What you will Learn in Neuroscience of Stress?

 The way each person perceives and reacts to traumatic experiences and stress is very complex and dependent on a range of variables and an individual’s unique qualities.
 It is important for providers to recognize both what is occurring in the brain and body under duress and the efforts that can help counteract those impacts.